-TechXEng · Engineering × Tech × Systems Thinking
+TechXEng · Engineering × Technology × SIGNAL Thinking

-TechXEng is a one-person public lab exploring engineering, software, and reasoning under uncertainty.
-The goal is simple: move beyond memorizing formulas and start seeing how systems actually work.
+TechXEng is a one-person public lab exploring engineering, robotics, software, and reasoning through systems thinking.

 Who is building this?